kubeedge/kubeedge/docs/proposals/cri.md

 The existing newEdged() function needs to modified include creating CRI runtime object based on the runtime type including creations of objects for runtime and image services.
-However the existing edged does not provide the support for all the parameters required to create the CRI runtime object and default parameters need to be considered for the same.
+However the existing edged does not provide the support for all the parameters required to create the CRI runtime object and default parameters need to be considered for the same like Image GC manager, Container GC manager, Volume manager and container lifecycle manager (clcm)

 ```go